 The church has come a long way since then, thank the Lord.
 But far too often, in reality, the "greatest of these" is not agape love.
 We tend to base our love on what we perceive to be the worth of the person.

-In the early 1960's the appearance of a black minister caused a stir in a church where my dad, Rev. Nolan Culbertson, was pastor.
+In the early 1960's the appearance of a black minister in the pulpit caused a stir in a church where my dad, Nolan Culbertson, was pastor.
 The agape love powered by the Holy Spirit had not been allowed to consume sinful prejudices.
 Unfortunately, that congregation found itself more in line with carnal philosophies than with the Word of God.

 At the height of the Cold War, I remember hearing people voice the slogan "Kill a Commie for Christ."
 In the light of 1 Corinthians 13, this extreme example borders on breaking the third commandment, not to mention the sixth.

 On a lesser scale, most of us have been victims of non-loving actions of one kind or another in the church.
 Fellow Christians have hurt us, and maybe we have been guilty at times of replying in kind.

 True agape love makes a carnal, self-seeking person into a human being that cares.
 It destroys in order to create.
 Only as we open ourselves this destructive/creative force of God's grace can we become the loving persons in the Christian fellowship that He envisions.

 The full spectrum of agape love in 1 Corinthians 13 is not an unrealizable utopia.
 It is the model for the Spirit-filled life.

 Have you let God's love do its destructive/creative work in you?
 Have you let its "eradicating" power transform your life? [ How entire is entire? ]

 The author wrote these devotional thoughts while serving as a missionary in Italy.
 They appeared in Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.